Castcloud/Castcloud/README.md

 The server side of the API provides centralized metadata storage for making personal podcast libraries available to multiple clients.
 The metadata of the library includes subscriptions, episodes, playback status and settings.
 The server side takes care of feedcrawling so that clients doesn't have to individually crawl all the users feeds.
 This improves speed and simplefies some of the clients work.

 ### Reference implementations
 We have made reference implementations of both server and client.
-The referance server implementation has all server side functionality and the referance client uses a syncing model as far as possible for modern browsers (offline media storage is currently problematic), and falls back to streaming when syncing is impossible.
+The reference server implementation has all server side functionality and the reference client uses a syncing model as far as possible for modern browsers (offline media storage is currently problematic), and falls back to streaming when syncing is impossible.

 ### License
 All code is GPLv3 with some included utilities and libraries being Apache 2.0 and MIT License.
 This means you are free to make commercial software or solutions with our code, and in fact we encourage it!